AdrianSchneider/qissues/docs/design.md

 **Consistency**: Every widget should use the same hotkeys.
 Every widget should be searchable.
 Every widget should be have the same way.
 Don't introduce a change/feature in one place only.

+**Editing**: Let the user fill in complex forms or data in their tool of choice.

 ## Visuals

 **Content First**: The UI should get out of the way.
 Obviousy with text-only this is easier, but no permanent menus should be shown.
 Color code important things.